1IxI1/delivery-monitor/README.md

 - no message sending ability
 - no check for `subwallet_id`

-And thus, you can provide any variable `subwallet_id` in the message and it **won't make any action**, except increasing seqno.
+And thus, you can provide any variable `subwallet_id` in the message and contract **won't make any action**, except increasing seqno.

 In the script, this variable is occupied by the timestamp of sending, making **every message unique**.